RasT110e5/code-academy-jpmc/classes/class-17/Cohesion.md

 }
 ```

-Functiona cohesion should be the desired cohesion type to achieve.
+Functional cohesion should be the desired cohesion type to achieve.
 However, complexity may hinder that objective.
 If that happens, communicational cohesion may be the highest level of cohesion achievable.

 ### Atomic/Perfect
 There is only one part to a module.
 Since cohesion is a measure that occurs due to relationships of parts within a module, if there is only one part then cohesion is infinite (or cero depending on your outlook of life).